All That Jazz (film): Home media

 The DVD issued in 2003 features scene-specific commentary by Roy Scheider and interviews with Scheider and Fosse.
-Fox released a "Special Music Edition" DVD in 2007, with an audio commentary by the film's Oscar-winning editor, Alan Heim.
+20th Century Fox Home Entertainment released a "Special Music Edition" DVD in 2007, with an audio commentary by the film's Oscar-winning editor, Alan Heim.
 Blu-ray and DVD editions were released in August 2014 with all the old special features, as well as new supplements through The Criterion Collection brand.

 Legacy

 The final dance sequence of All That Jazz is depicted in FX's Fosse/Verdon starring Sam Rockwell as Bob Fosse.
 The series' executive producer and Broadway star Lin-Manuel Miranda played the dual role of Joe Gideon/Roy Scheider.
 The "Get Happy" dream sequence musical number in the season 7 House episode "Bombshells" was also inspired by this dance sequence.

-The film is referenced heavily in the Better Call Saul episode: "Mijo".
-During the episode, there is a montage in which Jimmy's (Bob Odenkirk) routine is revealed: Grabbing his coffee, defending clients, collecting his check, and his ongoing battle with the parking attendant, Mike (Jonathan Banks).
-During his routine he always looks in the mirror and says "It's showtime, folks!", a line from All That Jazz.
+The film is referenced in the Better Call Saul first-season episode, "Mijo".
+During the episode, there is a montage depicting the daily routine of protagonist Jimmy McGill, which includes looking at himself in the mirror and saying "It's showtime, folks!", mirroring the words and gesture part of All That Jazz protagonist Joe Gideon's own routine; McGill acknowledges that the words are "from a movie" when a bystander sees him do the routine.

-Season 3 Episode 5 of GLOW "Freaky Tuesday" opens with the same Vivaldi concerto music while the character Tammé is shown struggling, with the help of pills and wine and hot showers, to wake up every morning and tamp down her back pain while continuing to perform as a wrestler each night.
+Season 3 Episode 5 of GLOW, "Freaky Tuesday", opens with the same Vivaldi concerto music while the character Tammé is shown struggling, with the help of pills and wine and hot showers, to wake up every morning and tamp down her back pain while continuing to perform as a wrestler each night.

-The finale of the Adult Swim series Eagleheart concludes with a recreation of the "Bye Bye Life" sequence, with Chris Monsanto (Chris Elliott) as Joe Gideon.